michel1991/ocp-java-11/interfaces/md/SPECIAL_METHODS.md

 Options C and E are incorrect and describe attributes of a default method.
 Option F applies only to private static interface methods, not public ones.

-##### Which set of modifiers, when added to a default method within an interface,
-##### prevents it from being overridden by a class implementing the interface?

-* A. const
-* B. final
-* C. static
-* D. private
-* E. private static
-* F. None of the above

-There is no modifier that can prevent a default method from being overridden in a class implementing an interface, making option F correct.

 ##### Which statements about static interface methods are correct?
 (Choose three.)
 * A. A static interface method can be final.
 * B. A static interface method can be declared private.